Our 2016 Platform

 - Full and timely compliance with the Supreme Court’s McCleary decision, which holds that the Legislature is failing to uphold the state’s paramount duty to provide ample provision for the education of all children residing within Washington’s borders;

 We believe security for America and for our world community is best attained through diplomacy and nonviolent conflict resolution.
 The use of military force should be a last response.
-As former President Bill Clinton said during his address to the 2008 Democratic National Convention, “People the world over have always been more impressed by the power of our example than by the example of our power.”

 - Efforts to protect human rights and the environment abroad through international organizations such as the United Nations;